Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/RadioButton.md

 ## Create with Style

-To create a RadioButton applying style, follow these steps:
+To create a radio button using style, follow these steps:

 1. Create RadioButton using the default constructor: